19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 [17/99]

+(5A) In any case relating to the commission of an offence under section 33(3), an officer of the Central Narcotics Bureau —

+(a) has all the powers of a police officer under the Criminal Procedure Code (Cap.
+68) in relation to an investigation into an arrestable offence; and

+(b) for the purposes of exercising such powers, is deemed to be a police officer not below the rank of inspector of police.

+[Act 12 of 2018 wef 01/01/2019]

-(6) For the purposes of this section —
+(6) In this section —

-“Director of the Central Narcotics Bureau”, “Deputy Director of the Central Narcotics Bureau” and “Assistant Director of the Central Narcotics Bureau” mean, respectively, the Director, a Deputy Director and an Assistant Director of the Central Narcotics Bureau appointed under section 3 of the Misuse of Drugs Act (Cap.
+“Director”, “Deputy Director” and “Divisional Director”, in relation to the Central Narcotics Bureau, mean the Director, a Deputy Director and a Divisional Director, respectively, of the Central Narcotics Bureau appointed under section 3 of the Misuse of Drugs Act (Cap.
 185);

-“officer of the Central Narcotics Bureau” means the Director, the Deputy Directors, the Assistant Directors and any other officer of the Central Narcotics Bureau appointed under section 3 of the Misuse of Drugs Act (Cap.
-185).
+“officer of the Central Narcotics Bureau” means the Director, a Deputy Director, a Divisional Director or any other officer of the Central Narcotics Bureau appointed under section 3 of the Misuse of Drugs Act.

-[46A

-[17/99]

-[2/2006 wef 01/03/2006]
+[Act 12 of 2018 wef 01/01/2019]

+[Act 12 of 2018 wef 01/01/2019]

 ### Powers of Public Prosecutor